Rhodesian African Rifles: History

-Field Marshall William Slim's 14th Army in Burma, after which the regiment returned to Southern Rhodesia.
+Field Marshal William Slim's 14th Army in Burma, after which the regiment returned to Southern Rhodesia.

-They were deployed overseas twice more, to Egypt (1951 to 1952) in response to the Suez Crisis and to Malaya (1956 to 1958) during the Malayan Emergency.
+They were deployed overseas twice more, to Egypt (1951 to 1952) in response to Egyptian pressure on the Suez Canal. and to Malaya (1956 to 1958) during the Malayan Emergency.

 Between these external deployments, the RAR provided security to Air Force bases within Southern Rhodesia.
 During that period Queen Elizabeth the Queen Mother, presented the colours to the regiment at a parade at the Borrowdale Camp (1953) and the regiment moved to a permanent barracks, at Heany (later renamed Methuen) on the outskirts of Bulawayo (1954).